-- We will apply professional scepticism on material issues and significant judgements identified, by using our expertise in the local government sector and elsewhere to provide robust challenge to management. - We have obtained a deep understanding of your business, its environment and of your processes in income and expenditure recognition, payroll expenditure and capital expenditure enabling us to develop a riskfocused approach tailored to the Council. - Our engagement team is selected to ensure that we have the right subject matter expertise and industry knowledge.
-We will involve specialists to support the audit team in our work. - We will utilise the expertise of our internal valuation team to assess the processes in place at the Council in relation to the asset valuation process in place as part of the 5-year rolling valuation programme.
+- We will apply professional scepticism on material issues and significant judgements identified, by using our expertise in the local government sector and elsewhere to provide robust challenge to management. - We have obtained a deep understanding of your business, its environment and of your key business processes, enabling us to develop a risk-focused approach tailored to the Council. - Our engagement team is selected to ensure that we have the right subject matter expertise and industry knowledge.
+We will involve specialists to support the audit team in our work.